 About Big Brothers Big Sisters

 Big Brothers Big Sisters provides children facing adversity, often those of single or low-income households or families where a parent is incarcerated or serving in the military, with strong and enduring, professionally supported one-to-one mentoring relationships that change their lives for the better, forever.
-This mission has been the cornerstone of the organization’s 100-year history.
-With about 340 agencies across the country, Big Brothers Big Sisters serves nearly 630,000 children, volunteers and families.
-Learn how you can positively impact a child’s life, donate or volunteer at BigBrothersBigSisters.org.
+This mission has been the cornerstone of the organization’s 110 year history.
+With nearly 340 agencies across the country, Big Brothers Big Sisters serves approximately 200,000 children, their families and the 200,000 volunteer mentors.
+The organization is engaged in a nationwide search to reunite with alumni mentors, mentees, donors, and family, staff and board members.
+Learn more at BigBrothersBigSisters.org.